Al3zama1/swe-notes/CCNA/17 - Rapid Spanning Tree Protocol (RSTP).md

 #### PortFast
 allows a port to move immediately to the Forwarding state, bypassing Listening and Learning.
 It must be used only on ports connected to end hosts and not switches, which will cause Layer 2 loops.
 #### UPlinkFast
+* Designed to improve the convergence time in a redundant network topology by quickly switching to a backup link if the primary link fails without the need to go through transitional states.
-* Classic STP optional features that allows switch interfaces to immediately move from blocking to forwarding state.
-It's built into RSTP, therefore it does not need to be activated when using RSTP/Rapid PVST+.
+* The immediate move to forwarding state functions like a classic STP optional feature called UplinkFast.
+It's built into RSTP, therefore it does not have to be activated.
 #### BackboneFast
 Lets assume SW2's root port is cut off, so it stops receiving BPDUs from the root bridge (SW1).
 It will then assume it is the root bridge, so it will send it's own BPDUs to SW3.
 SW3 is now receiving BPDUs from both SW1 and SW2, but SW2's  BPDU are inferior - they have a higher bridge ID.
 Without the BackboneFast functionality, SW3 would just ignore these BPDUs from SW2 until its non-designated port, in classic STP, finally changes to a forwarding state and forwards the superior BPDUs from SW1 to SW2.
 SW2 then accepts SW1 as its root bridge again.